Hayworth Theatre

-The Hayworth Theatre is a theater and performing arts venue in Westlake neighborhood of Los Angeles, California.
+The Hayworth Theatre, also known as the Dynasty Typewriter, is a theater and performing arts venue in Westlake neighborhood of Los Angeles, California.
 It was built in 1926 in Spanish style architecture and is at 2511 Wilshire Boulevard.

 History

 The building is association with Stiles O. Clements of the architectural firm Morgan, Walls & Clements, who designed many other Los Angeles theatres as well as many of the buildings in the Wilshire historical district.
 The structure is in the Spanish Colonial Revival style, also called the ornate Churrigueresque style.

 It originally opened in 1926 as The Masque Theatre, a Vaudeville House.